-The Letterkenny Army Depot was originally a 19,243 acre Army facility, located 5 miles north of Chambersburg, Franklin County, Pennsylvania.
+The Letterkenny Army Depot (LEAD) was originally a 19,243 acre Army facility, located 5 miles north of Chambersburg, Franklin County, Pennsylvania.
 Approximately 17,000 people live within 5 miles of the Letterkenny Army Depot.
 There are two NPL sites associated with the Letterkenny Army Depot.
-The first is referred to as the Letterkenny Army Depot Property Disposal Office (PDO) NPL site.
-The second is referred to as the Letterkenny Army Depot Southeast (SE) Area NPL site.
+The first is referred to as the Letterkenny Army Depot Property Disposal Office (LEAD PDO) NPL site.
+The second is referred to as the Letterkenny Army Depot Southeast (LEAD SE) Area NPL site.
 This narrative will concentrate on the Letterkenny Army Depot SE Area NPL site.

 Contamination from both NPL sites includes chlorinated organic solvents, blast media, paints, petroleum products, metals, and cleaning agents stored or disposed of in landfills, trenches, burn pits, or spilled from storage.

 Environmental Studies began in 1978 and continue.
-The majority of the two NPL sites were identified in 1995 as excess and to be returned to the community for local reuse.
-The Army, EPA, and Pennsylvania signed an Interagency Agreement in 1989.
+Portions of the two NPL sites were identified in 1995 as excess to be returned to the community for local reuse.
+The Army, EPA, and Pennsylvania signed a Federal Facilities Agreement in 1989.
 The Army, state and EPA formed a BRAC Cleanup Team (BCT) in 1996 which is working closely to streamline the cleanup process, to expedite the cleanup, transfer and reuse of excess property to facilitate local redevelopment.
 Franklin County has formed a Local Reuse Authority (LRA) referred to as the Letterkenny Industrial Development Authority (LIDA) to support reuse and cleanup priorities.

 SE OU 2 – Industrial Wastewater Sewer System and Contaminated Soils